wicorn29/porter/README.md

 - Adjust your settings anytime if you want to contribute more or less.

 ## Contributing
-We’d love your help!
-If you have ideas or want to improve P.Ø.R.T.E.R, feel free to submit a pull request or open an issue.
+I’d love your help!
+If you have ideas or want to improve porter, feel free to submit a pull request or open an issue.

 ## License
 This project is licensed under the MIT License.

 ## Contact
-For support or questions, open an issue or reach out at [your email or website].
+Open a support ticket.